ontop/obda-mixer/docs/v1.2.0/Setup.md

 # Setup

-The configuration file (_configuration.conf_) contains various information like the location of the mappings file, or the desired path for logging.
+The configuration file (`configuration.conf` in this guide) contains various information like the location of the mappings file, or the desired path for logging.
 Parameters are specified in the CSV format:

 ~~~~~~~
 num-runs 1